tbklang/documentation/docs/introduction/12-aims.md

-Tristan aims to be able to support all of these but with certain limits, this is after all mainly an imperative language with those paradigms as *"extra features"*.
+Tristan aims to be able to support all of these but with certain limits, this is after all mainly an imperative language with those paradigms as *“extra features”*.
 Avoiding feature creep in other systems-levels languages such as C++ is something I really want to stress about the design of this language, I do not want a big and confusing mess that has an extremely steep learning curve and way too many moving parts.